 In All An Act, Lulu comes face to face with a part of her past that she thought was no longer an issue.
 That is until she runs into André.
-The deep-seated bitterness she held toward him affected more areas of her life than she would like to admit.
+The deep-seated bitterness she held toward him affected more areas of her life

 This story is supposed to be a rom-com of sorts, but the question I asked of these authors is rooted deeper than I had hoped it would be.